-Canada Lynx, Catamounts, Eastern Cougar Sightings in VT
+Canada Lynx, Catamounts, Eastern Cougar & Bobcat Sightings in VT

 The really big cats are making a comeback here in Vermont.
 Sightings of the Canada Lynx have now been confirmed.
 The Canada Lynx is now living in Vermont.
 Some people also claim that the Catamount, Panther, or Cougar are here as well.
 Be sure to scroll to the bottom of the page to read recent VT sightings.
 Ask us about VT Catamount, Cougars, or Lynx, or share your Vermont wildlife comments.
 To feature your business, contact us.

 Vermont’s Wild Cats – Catamount & Lynx

 The Vermont Fish and Wildlife Department has recently confirmed what many north country folks have been saying for more than a decade – the big cats are back in Vermont.
 Recent Lynx sightings have been photographically recorded in southern Vermont.
 See the photo below.

 Canada lynx are breeding in Vermont’s Northeast Kingdom.
 According to the Vermont Fish & Wildlife Department, only four confirmed sightings occurred in the state from the late 1700s to the early 2000s.

 Lynx sightings and Catamount sightings have been on the increase every year since 2003.